chobbledotcom/medway-mascots/pages/contact.md

 ## Local Family Business

-We are a local family run business and you will see our Beyond Bounce van outside our home address.
+We are a local family run business and you will see our Medway Mascots van outside our home address.
 We're proud to serve communities across Bexleyheath, Dartford, Welling, Sidcup, Erith, Crayford, Swanley and surrounding areas.

 ## Get in Touch